substack/airport/README.markdown

 If no services for `role` are availble right away the request will be queued until a service for `role` comes online.

+When the connection drops and reconnection fails, seaport will be queried for a new host/port endpoint.

 `air.connect()` works as a shortcut for `air().connect()` just like in upnode.

 air(fn).listen(role, opts={})